COSC-310-Group-18/COSC310_A2/README.md

 # Capabilities

 - Nova utilizes natural language processing and pattern matching effectively so the user input does not have to match the predefined questions exactly to get an accurate response
+`Input: what is nuclear fusion?`
+`Nova: It is a processes by which the Sun fuses hydrogen atoms to form helium` `Input: nuclear fusion`
+`Nova: It is a processes by which the Sun fuses hydrogen atoms to form helium`
 - Nova cover a wide range of topics in astronomy and astrophysics
 - Nova is easy to refactor and reuse since its structure is very basic.
 The corpus.txt can be modified to suit any topic of interest